clotodex/project-chooser/README.md

 ## Future ideas and TODOs

-- REIMPLEMENTATION
-	- separate search backend
-	- option to just print out files asynchronously so that it can be piped to fzf
-	- intregrate natively with skim
 - have support for .project contents, like autosource, etc

-- integrate with fzf (bash autocompletion <TAB>)

 - have project tags to filter by them (lazyly)
 - option to include external projects (or just add tag support in general